MawKKe/audiobook-split-ffmpeg/README.md

 - Python 3.5 or newer
 - Obviously you need ffmpeg (and ffprobe) installed.

-There are no 3rd party library dependencies.
+There are no 3rd party library requirements for the main functionality.
 Everything is accomplished with just the python3 stdlib.

+However, development and testing environments should have the following available:
+- pytest
+- tox

 # Features